didix21/mdutils/doc/examples/Example.md

 ## Create a Table

 The library implements a method called ``new_table`` that can create tables using a list of strings.
-This method only needs, the number of rows and columns that your table must have.
-Optinally you can align the content of the table using the parameter ``text_align``
+This method only needs: the number of rows and columns that your table must have.
+Optionally you can align the content of the table using the parameter ``text_align``

 ```python
 list_of_strings = ["Items", "Descriptions", "Data"]